Mixtape Medley CAL. A New Crochet Blanket Pattern

 How to crochet a bobble edge.

-Miss 3 stitches.
-Slip stitch into 4th.
 Repeat all the way around.
-Fasten off, sew in ends and admire.
+Fasten off, sew in ends and admire your new crochet pompom edging.

-My Spice of Life inspired crochet blanket.
+My Spice of Life inspired crochet blanket..
+Except this has a crochet pompom edging

-Amazingly for me, I blocked the blanket.
-I pinned it directly onto the carpet because I don’t have any spongey foam boards.
-It doesn’t seem to have ruined the carpet.
-I sprayed it lightly with water and left it over night.
-By morning it was dry (It was near the radiator).
-I have draped myself in it every evening since I finished it last week.
+To block my blanket, I sprayed it lightly with water and left it overnight.
+By morning, it was dry (It was near the radiator).
+I have draped myself in my cuddly new blanket every evening since I finished it last week.
 It’s lovely.

 Subscribe to Blog via Email